peggyandjoe/ericjwdchen.github.io/_posts/2016-01-07-googles-share-button.md

 This icon is worse than being obscure.
 It’s confusing because it's almost identical to the reply icon.

-A bad icon badly points in the general direction of its functionality.
+A bad icon points in the general direction of its functionality.
 A terrible icon boldly points in the wrong way.

 [^1]: Google Trends also [falls victim][fv] to the non-standard share icon.
 [YouTube on the web][yt] does as well (it's under the subscribe button).